Tylerjet/StreamdeckPlugin-NodeJS/README.md

 # How to use modules that use .exe files called with childprocess

 .exe files must be extracted and placed outside the pkg exe, and must have their spawn function called using `process.cwd()` instead of `__dirname`. `__dirname` will use the snapshot path and will not work properly.
-You can use `inPkg()` found in `functions.js` with the filter set as a regex expression in this case `/\.exe$/` to find any and all files that match to be extracted and it will do it automatically.
+You can use `inPkg()` found in `functions.js` with the filter set as a regex expression in this case `/\.exe$/` to find any and all files that match and extract them to the current working directory.
 There is an example and working code version for this exact issue commented out in `main.js`.

 # Native Modules